-Press this button to operate the Hands-Free Phone (UConnect®) feature (if equipped).
-Refer to "Hands-Free Communication (UConnect®)" in Section 3.
+Press this button to operate the UconnectTM Phone feature (if equipped).
+Refer to "UconnectTM Phone" in the UconnectTM User Manual located on the DVD for further details.

-If your vehicle is not equipped with or this feature is not available on your vehicle, a "Not Equipped With UConnect" message will display on the radio screen.
+If your vehicle is not equipped with or this feature is not available on your vehicle, a "Not Equipped With Uconnect" message will display on the radio screen.